How does Google know how to rank a web page from my website in the search results?

 Search results page display on a mobile device:

-Finish the job: It’s worth it to take the time to do it right and create engaging and informative Meta Titles Tags and Meta Descriptions.
+Finish the job: It’s worth it to take the time to do it right and create engaging and informative SEO Title Tags and Meta Descriptions.
 After taking the time to create the content on the page make the extra effort to help potential visitors find your content.

 Better Titles and Descriptions, More Visitors: SEO titles and meta descriptions when properly written, can boost your rankings, click-through rates (CTR) and conversions.

 Therefore, if Google sees that your well-written meta title and description tags are getting more clicks than the other pages, they can boost your pages up the stack in the SERPs!